catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 The above creates 100 subdirectories with 26 empty files each.

- - `touch p/timestamp` - creates and empy file and sets its modification time to current time
+ - `touch p/timestamp` - creates an empty file and sets its modification time to current time
- - `stat p/timestamp - reveals all that the system understands about a file and its attributes
+ - `stat p/timestamp` - reveals all that the system understands about a file and its attributes

 Example

  - `touch p/timestamp`
  - `find p -type f -name 'file-B' -exec touch '{}' ';'` - update file-B files
- - `find p -type f -newer p/timestamp' - find files newer than a file
+ - `find p -type f -newer p/timestamp` - find files newer than a file

 To find the files and directories with not ok permission, and then to change these permissions